 Amber Mortgage Investment Corp. (the "Company") is a mortgage investment company domiciled in Canada.
-The Company's corporate office and principal place of business is located at 415 - 5900 No. 3 Road, Richmond, British Columbia, V6X 3P7.
+The Company's corporate office and principal place of business is located at Suite 700, 6388 No. 3 Road, Richmond, British Columbia, V6Y 0L4.

 The Company was incorporated under the Business Corporations Act of British Columbia on August 26, 2016.
-The Company is a mortgage investment corporation ("MIC") as defined in Section 130.1 (6) of the Canada Income Tax Act ("ITA").
-Accordingly, the Company is not taxed on income provided that its taxable income is paid to its preferred shareholders in the form of dividends within 90 days after September 30 each year.
-Such dividends are generally treated by preferred shareholders as interest income, so that each preferred shareholder is in the same position as if the mortgage investments made by the Company had been made directly by the preferred shareholder.
+The Company is a mortgage investment corporation ("MIC") as defined in Section 130.1 (6) of the Income Tax Act (Canada).
+Accordingly, the Company is not taxed on income provided that its taxable income is paid to its preferred shareholders in the form of dividends within 90-days after September 30 each year.

-The investment objective of the Company is to provide preferred shareholders with income generated from a diversified portfolio of mortgage loan investments (also referred to as mortgages), while preserving the Company's capital.
-The Company engaged Amber Financial Services Corporation (the "Manager") as the manager of the Company responsible for the day to day operations and providing all general management and administrative services of the Company's mortgage loan portfolio.
-Amber Financial Services Corporation is a related company with certain common shareholders and directors of the Company owning a 29.62% ownership interest in Amber Financial Services Corporation.
+The investment objective of the Company is to provide preferred shareholders with income generated from a diversified portfolio of mortgage loan investments (also referred to as "mortgages"), while preserving the Company's capital.
+The Company engaged Amber Financial Services Corporation (the "Manager") as the manager of the Company responsible for the day-to-day operations and providing all general management and administrative services of the Company's mortgage loan portfolio.
+The Manager is a related company with certain common shareholders and directors of the Company owning a 19.05% ownership interest in the Manager.